a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 refamiliarizing myself with my implementation.
 With pyparsing it took me about a minute to read and understand what this piece is about.
 The only thing left now is to apply `line` parser to some assembly code and deal with result.
-`line` is a parser which is capable of parsing program lines consiting of parts described above.
+`line` is a parser which is capable of parsing program lines consisting of parts described above.
 To get parse results now is trivial:

 ```python
 parse_results = [line.parseString(x) for x in program]
 ```

-`parse_results` for parser decribed above can have attributes _label_, _mnemonic_, _args_ and _comment_.
+`parse_results` for parser described above can have attributes _label_, _mnemonic_, _args_ and _comment_.
 Actually an attempt to get any named field will result in `parse_results` returning a string which will be empty in case nothing was successfully matched.

-Having a list of parsed elements it is trivial to take a list of instructions, compute proper addreses for all labels and then substitute mnemonics for operation codes, addresses for labels and keep constants intact:
+Having a list of parsed elements it is trivial to take a list of instructions, compute proper addresses for all labels and then substitute mnemonics for operation codes, addresses for labels and keep constants intact:

 ```python